-à Make sure that you have complied with all installation instructions provided by the child restraint manufacturer and that the system is properly secured.
+• Make sure you have complied with all installation instructions provided by the child restraint manufacturer and that the system is properly secured.
+If it is not secured properly, it may cause death or serious injury to the child in the event of a sudden stop or accident.